sabszh/EER-chatbot-UI/README.md

 This project implements a chatbot utilizing retrieval mechanisms (RAG) to serve as a question-answering assistant.
 It leverages excerpts from transcripts of Zoom meetings pertaining to the [EER](https://www.eer.info/) project.

+NB: For timescale version of app, see here: https://github.com/sabszh/EER-TIMEBOT

 ---

 ##  Repository Structure